 What is Ballroom dance?

-A long time ago, ‘ballroom’ dances were any type of partner dances which were enjoyed both socially and competitively.
-This makes sense because they were organizing dance events in large ball-rooms.
+A long time ago, ballroom dance was any type of partner dance that was enjoyed both socially and competitively.
+This makes sense because they were organizing dance events in large ballrooms.
 However, as dance evolved we came up with a need to group all those dances we have.
 Two main groups are Ballroom and Latin dances.

 They mainly differ in techniques applied to them and the way they travel on the dance floor.
 Ballroom dance is characterized by traveling around the dance floor (in an anti-clockwise direction) and therefore, it takes more space to dance it.
 There are also specific techniques used which result in dance look classy and elegant.

-There are 5 dances in Ballroom group and these are:
+There are 5 dances in the Ballroom group and these are:

 Waltz